pombreda/lepl/doc-src/manual/operators.rst

 with some warnings to the user.

-Operators --- things like ``&`` and ``|``, used to join matchers --- can help produce grammars that are easy to read, easier to understand, and so less likely to contain errors.
+Operators --- things like ``&`` and ``|``, used to join matchers --- can help produce grammars that are easier to read, easier to understand, and so less likely to contain errors.
 But their implementation pushes Python's boundaries, giving problems with precedence and applicability.
 This is exacerbated by the automatic coercion of strings to `Literal()